-The most active parties in the Korean acquisition finance market have been local commercial banks and domestic securities companies on the lender side.
-International banks are fairly inactive in the Korean acquisition finance market because, firstly, the acquisition price is usually paid in the Korean currency, Won, and therefore loans extended for the purpose of financing acquisitions are usually made in Korean Won, and secondly, loans taken out by Korean companies from non-resident lenders are subject to Korean withholding tax in relation to interest payments, and also to foreign exchange reporting requirements.
+The most active parties in the South Korean acquisition finance market have been local commercial banks and domestic securities companies on the lender side.
+International banks are fairly inactive in the Korean acquisition finance market because, firstly, the acquisition price is usually paid in the Korean currency, Won, and therefore loans extended for the purpose of financing acquisitions are usually made in Korean Won; and secondly, because loans taken out by Korean companies from non-resident lenders are subject to Korean withholding tax in relation to interest payments and foreign exchange reporting requirements.

 Traditionally, corporate purchasers have mostly financed their acquisitions by issuing bonds or obtaining bank loans, in each case relying on their own credits.
 It was not until private equity funds became active in the Korean M&A market that the leveraged buyout structure became widely used for acquisitions.